1

 What is a quantitative finance career?

 A quantitative finance career involves using mathematical models, statistical techniques, and programming skills to analyze financial markets and develop trading strategies, risk management tools, or investment models.
-Professionals in this field often work with large datasets, employ tools like Python or R, and may hold advanced degrees in mathematics, finance, or related fields.
+Professionals in this field often work with software like Python, R, or MATLAB and may hold degrees in mathematics, engineering, or finance.
+The role typically requires strong analytical abilities and knowledge of financial instruments and markets.

 What are the key skills and qualifications needed to thrive in Quantitative Finance, and why are they important?